Co-op uses technology to reduce mercury emissions

 - Additional investments have achieved an overall reduction in mercury emissions of 85 percent since 2010 baseline data.

 - Associated's mercury emissions are below the MATS requirements.

 Associated Electric led testing of a technology to reduce mercury emissions as the first utility to burn refined coal produced by Clean Coal Solutions LLC as a possible low-cost environmental solution.

 Staff also researched and installed refined coal technology on Associated Electric's largest coal unit to reduce mercury emissions.
 Thomas Hill Unit 3 is a pulverized unit that uses a different type of CyClean refined coal technology that was commissioned in early 2015.

 Today, the refined coal technology Associated Electric helped bring to market is reducing mercury emissions at the cooperative’s coal plants.
 It’s also a lower-cost technology that helps Associated Electric meet the Environmental Protection Agency’s Mercury and Air Toxics Standards, effective in April 2016.

-MATS requires power plants to significantly reduce mercury emissions for the first time ever.
+MATS requires power plants to significantly reduce mercury emissions, the first requirement of its kind.
 Associated Electric, however, has reduced emissions of sulfur dioxide and nitrogen oxides up to 90 percent – as well as reduced mercury – since 1994 with its $1.1 billion investment in environmental controls and research technologies.